kbardool/CellPainting-SNNL/README.md

 However, the aforementioned manifold learning techniques have their own drawbacks.
 For instance, both LLE and NCA encode linear embeddings instead of nonlinear embeddings.
-Meanwhile, t-SNE embeddings result to different structures, so one may argue that it is not encoding the actual neighborhood structure of the dataset.
+Meanwhile, t-SNE embeddings result to different structures, so one may argue that it does not encode the actual neighborhood structure of the dataset.

-To avoid such drawbacks, we can use an improved NCA algorithm which is the _soft nearest neighbor loss_ or SNNL (Frosst et al., 2019).
+To avoid such drawbacks, we can use an improved NCA algorithm which is the _soft nearest neighbor loss_ or SNNL (Salakhutdinov and Hinton, 2007; Frosst et al., 2019).
 The SNNL improves over the NCA algorithm by introducing nonlinearity, and it is computed for each hidden layer of a neural network instead of solely on the last encoding layer.
 This loss function is used to optimize the entanglement of points in a dataset.

 In the context of this work, _entanglement_ is defined as how close class-similar data points to each other compared to class-different data points.